Mind the Gap: Examining the Self-Improvement Capabilities of Large Language Models: Conclusion and Discussion

 \section{Conclusion and Discussion}

 \iclr{ } In this paper, we conduct comprehensive and controlled studies on the LLM self-improvement framework through multiple model families, tasks, and verification mechanisms.
 We structure the mathematical framework of the self-improvement process and pinpoint the generation-verification gap as a critical metric.
 Our results reveal several intriguing properties such as the scaling properties of the relative gap, saturation of iterative self-improvement and enhancement of verification via ensemble methods.
-These insights are likely to have practical implications for improving pre-training, post-training, and test-time inference.
-Additionally, our research opens several promising avenues for future exploration: \loose \begin{itemize} \item While our scaling analysis is primarily observational \citep{ruan2024observational}, pursuing a more extensive scaling law study \citep{kaplan2020scaling} based on our preliminary findings could provide robust empirical guidelines. \loose \item Our results hint at an inference-time scaling law \citep{wu2024empirical} is possible for self-improvement (or with cross-improvement (c.r. \pref{sec:cross})).
+These insights are likely to have practical implications for improving pre-training, post-training, and test-time inference. \iclr{Additionally, our research opens several promising avenues for future exploration, and we defer the list to \pref{app:future}.}\arxiv{Additionally, our research opens several promising avenues for future exploration: \loose \begin{itemize} \item While our scaling analysis is primarily observational \citep{ruan2024observational}, pursuing a more extensive scaling law study \citep{kaplan2020scaling} based on our preliminary findings could provide robust empirical guidelines. \loose \item Our results hint at an inference-time scaling law \citep{wu2024empirical} is possible for self-improvement (or with cross-improvement (c.r. \pref{sec:cross})).
 Identifying compute-optimal methods for self-improvement across different tasks remains a critical challenge. \item The decline in the effective diversity of generations during iterative self-improvement presents a significant obstacle.
 Developing strategies to mitigate this issue offers considerable empirical benefits. \loose \item The distinct non-overlap property of verification mechanisms, despite their functional similarities, suggests that combining compositional verification could significantly enhance self-improvement.
-Exploring this potential further could yield fruitful results. \end{itemize}
+Exploring this potential further could yield fruitful results. \end{itemize} }